Tracing the Techno-Supremacy Doctrine: A Critical Discourse Analysis of the AI Executive Elite: Abstract

 \section{Abstract}

 This paper critically analyzes the discourse of the `AI executive elite,' a group of highly influential individuals shaping the way AI is funded, developed, and deployed worldwide.
-The primary objective is to examine the presence and dynamics of the `Techno-Supremacy Doctrine' (TSD), a term introduced in this study to describe a belief system characterized by an excessive trust in technology's alleged inherent superiority in solving complex societal problems.
-This study integrates quantitative heuristics with in-depth qualitative investigations.
-Its methodology is operationalized in a two-phase critical discourse analysis of 14 texts published by elite members between 2017 and 2025.
+Its primary objective is to examine the presence and dynamics of the `Techno-Supremacy Doctrine' (TSD), a term coined for this research to describe a belief system characterized by an excessive trust in technology's alleged inherent superiority in solving complex societal problems.
+This paper presents a novel approach to Critical Discourse Analysis (CDA) that responds to scholarly critiques by integrating quantitative metrics with in-depth qualitative investigations.
+This methodology is operationalized to analyze 14 texts published by elite members between 2017 and 2025.
 The findings demonstrate that the elite is not a monolithic bloc but exhibits a broad spectrum of stances.
 The discourse is highly dynamic, showing a marked polarization and general increase in pro-TSD discourse following the launch of ChatGPT.
 The analysis identifies key discursive patterns, including a dominant pro-TSD narrative that combines utopian promises with claims of inevitable progress, and the common tactic of acknowledging risks only as a strategic preamble to proposing further technological solutions.
-This paper presents TSD as a comprehensive analytical framework and provides a `diagnostic toolkit' for identifying its manifestations, from insidious to benign.
-It argues that fostering critical awareness of these discursive patterns is essential for AI practitioners, policymakers, and the public to actively navigate the future of AI.
+This approach to CDA acts as a linguistic `diagnostic toolkit' for identifying TSD's diverse manifestations, from insidious to benign.
+This paper argues that fostering critical awareness of TSD's discursive patterns is essential for AI practitioners, policymakers, and the general public to actively navigate the future of AI.